 Through our Asbury Cares program, we support selected community partner organizations to focus on reducing social inequality.
-In 2021, to ensure widespread support for our outreach program, we awarded all of our employees with an additional 40 hours of paid time off per year that can only be used to volunteer with our local community partners.
+Since 2021, we have awarded all of our employees with an additional 40 hours of paid time off per year that can only be used to volunteer with our local community partners.
+We have seen significant year-over-year growth in employee participation in our community engagement events.

 A significant portion of our Asbury Cares Community Initiative revolves around education and making sure that young people in underserved communities have access to a quality education.
-We formed a partnership with HBCU Change, an app-based organization that lets users round up their spending and donate to historical black colleges and universities ("HBCU").
+We formed a partnership with HBCU Change, an app-based organization that lets users round up their spending and donate to historically black colleges and universities ("HBCU").
 We learned that many HBCUs historically lag in funding and resources compared to other public or private universities and many have closed their doors in recent years.
 Many of our Asbury team members are proud HBCU alumni and these institutions provide a unique community of support and understanding for not only African American students, but students of all races and backgrounds.

 In partnership with HBCU Change, we launched a campaign to help raise funds for HBCUs across the country and in the local communities where we operate.
 All the point-of-sale credit card machines in all our locations show a prompt asking our guests if they would like to round up their change or donate \$1, \$3, \$5, or a custom amount to HBCUs in their communities.
 At the end of each quarter, the funds raised are donated to the HBCUs across the country.
+Through donations from our guests and company match, we have contributed more than \$1 million to HBCUs since the start of our partnership with HBCU Change in May 2021.